Herald Street station

-Herald Street is a street-level bus station on the Washington Street branch of the MBTA MBTA Silver Line bus rapid transit service.
+Herald Street station is a street-level bus station on the Washington Street branch of the MBTA MBTA Silver Line bus rapid transit service.
 It is located on Washington Street just south of Herald Street in the South End neighborhood of Boston, Massachusetts.
 In late 2017, the inbound stop was moved half a block north due to adjacent construction.
 The stop is served by the SL4 and SL5 Silver Line routes as well as several local MBTA bus routes.
 Like all Silver Line stops, Herald Street is accessible.

 Silver Line service on Washington Street began on July 20, 2002, replacing the route 49 bus.
 Service levels doubled on October 15, 2009, with the introduction of the SL4 route.